codeaashu/Helpmate-AI/README.md

   <br><a href="https://helpmate-ai.vercel.app/"><strong>HELPMATE - AI</strong></a>
   <h4 align="center">✦ Let's take help with your AI mate! ✦</h4>

-  ` Helpmate AI is a web app which is made using Google Gemini API where you can ask any question and you will get the answer.`
+  ` Helpmate is a AI ChatBot web app where you can ask any question and you will get the answer. `
 <hr><img src="./public/Helpmate Mockup.png"/>

   ` Features 🌟 `